Home Canning – How to Avoid Botulism

 What is botulism and how is it caused?

 Botulism is a serious form of food poisoning that can cause death.
 The poison is produced by Clostridium botulinum, a bacterium that is commonly found in soil, on raw fruits and vegetables, on meat and fish, and on many other foods and surfaces.

-Botulism bacteria (the bacteria that grow out of germinated spores) can multiply quickly in a moist, oxygen-free environment and create a very powerful poison.
+Botulism bacteria can multiply quickly in a moist, oxygen-free environment and create a very powerful poison.
 One teaspoonful is enough to kill 100,000 people.

 Improper home canning creates the perfect environment to grow botulism bacteria.

 What steps can I take to avoid botulism?

 To avoid botulism, use extreme care when canning at home.
 There are different methods of canning for high-acid and low-acid foods.

 Use the “boiling water bath” method to can high-acid foods.
 Plums or rhubarb are examples of high acid foods.
 The “boiling water bath” is a food preservation method commonly used in making jams.
 It involves dropping a basket of sealed jars into a large pot of rapidly boiling water.
 Boiling water kills most yeasts, moulds and bacteria while the high acid in the foods will prevent botulism bacteria from growing.